Unified Payments Interface: e-RUPI

+Digital Rupee

+As part of the Central Bank Digital Currency pilot project, Canara Bank has released the Unified Payments Interface compatible digital rupee mobile app.
+Without the need for a separate on-boarding procedure for CBDC for retailers, it will enable users to scan the existing UPI QR code and make payments using digital rupee.
+Customers in 26 Indian cities who have been whitelisted can access the service as part of a pilot program.

 Market share

-From 93,000 transactions in August 2016 valued at ₹30 million, UPI generated 800 million transactions in March 2019 with a total value of ₹1330 billion.
-In June 2021, UPI recorded 1.94 million IPO mandates that increased to 7.66 million in July.
+From 93,000 transactions in August 2016 valued at ₹ 3 crore (30 million), UPI generated 80 crore (800 million) transactions in March 2019 with a total value of ₹ 1.3 lakh crore (1330 billion).
+In June 2021, UPI recorded 1.
+9.4 crore (94 million) IPO mandates that increased to 76.6 lakhs (7.66 million) in July.
 This was the highest ever since UPI was made mandatory by Securities and Exchange Board of India for domestic retail investors for IPO process.
 By late August 2020, with 18 billion annual transactions, UPI surpassed American Express in India.
 NITI Aayog predicted that UPI will also surpass Visa and Mastercard by 2023.
 UPI took three years to reach 1.14 billion in October 2019 while by the end of October 2020, the payment system registered 2.07 billion transactions.
 In 2020, $457 billion worth of value was moved on UPI platform which was 15% of India's GDP.

 As of July 2021, UPI registered 432.5 million transactions that accounted for ₹567,345 million with highest average daily transaction of approximately 100 million that is double the amount from July 2020.
 As of August 2021, UPI forms 10% of all retail payment in India.
 PhonePe and Google Pay both recorded 1 billion transactions in August with a market share of 45.94% and 34.45% respectively in the UPI payment ecosystem while Paytm took 11.94% share with ₹387.85 million transaction.

 From the financial year 2015–21, the domestic retail payment by value on UPI grew at 18% at a compound annual growth rate (CAGR) while between 2017 and 2021, the collective payment on all forms of UPI grew at 400% CAGR.
 In the financial year 2021, ₹41 trillion (short scale) worth of money was exchanged on the UPI platform that is 2.8 times the value of debit and credit card payment at point of sale (POS) terminals and 20 times the value of digital wallet and prepaid instruments in India.

 UPI registered 3.55 billion transactions in August 2021, a growth of 9.56% from the previous month.
 In terms of value, ₹6.39 trillion worth of money was transacted in August alone.
 From ₹3.2 trillion to ₹6 trillion, the growth in value terms doubled between September 2020 to July 2021.
 It had reached an all-time high of 3.65 billion transactions worth ₹6.54 trillion in value since inception in the month of September.
 By now the total transaction for the year 2021, reached ₹50 trillion.